Quality WolvesBook a call

 Also, please note that Apple has recently declared that any user has the right to delete their account.
 This feature should be provided to users on mandatory basis.

 Your Product Page on the App Store is a critical part of your app's marketing and promotion.
 It acts as a landing page for your app and provides users with information about its features, visuals, and privacy details.
 The App Store algorithms also use the meta data on your Product Page to determine how your app appears in search results and showcases.
-For example, when you select a category for your app, it will be automatically added to a related showcase.

 In order to create a Product Page for your app, you'll need to select a category and then submit texts and graphic assets such as screenshots, videos, and app icons.
 It's important to take the time to carefully craft the content and visuals for your Product Page, as this will be the primary way that users learn about your app and decide whether to download it.
-Your Product Page should clearly and concisely convey the value and benefits of your app, and include high-quality visuals that showcase its key features and functionality.

-Pick a catchy name to help users find your app, using up to 30 symbols.
-If you have some symbols left, it’s a good idea to add some keywords that describe the app functionality.
+App name — Pick a catchy name to help users find your app, using up to 30 symbols.
+If you have some symbols left, it's a good idea to add some keywords that describe the app functionality.

-You can add another couple of words about your app in this field.
-It’s limited to 30 symbols as well.
+Subtitle — You can add another couple of words about your app in this field.
+It's limited to 30 symbols as well.

-Tell everything that needs to be told about your app, using up to 4000 symbols.
-Different from app name, subtitle, and keywords, descriptions aren’t indexed by the App Store search algorithms.
+Description — Tell everything that needs to be told about your app, using up to 4000 symbols.
+Different from app name, subtitle, and keywords, descriptions aren't indexed by the App Store search algorithms.

-This is the only part of your product page that can be changed without uploading a new app build.
+Promotional Text (optional) — This is the only part of your product page that can be changed without uploading a new app build.
 It shows up right above a description text and can contain up to 170 symbols.

-Keywords help your app appear in the App Store search results.
-They’re limited to 100 symbols per one locale.
+Keywords — Keywords help your app appear in the App Store search results.
+They're limited to 100 symbols per one locale.

-A URL where users can ask for help.
+Support URL — A URL where users can ask for help.
 It can be your website or company page on social networks.
 This URL will be visible on the App Store.

-A URL with marketing information about your app.
+Marketing URL (optional) — A URL with marketing information about your app.
 This URL will be visible on the App Store.

-You need to provide screenshots for 6.5” and, optionally, for 5.5” devices.
+App Screenshots — You need to provide screenshots for 6.5" and, optionally, for 5.5" devices.
 If your app is optimised for iPads, it's best to include these screenshots as well.
 Just images captured with your app's UI will do, but I recommend to decorate screenshots and add explanatory texts.

-It’s a video that can show your app functionality or gameplay.
-Uploading it isn’t required and hardly impacts app conversion to install.
-However, it’s a great addition to advertising for games.
+App preview (optional) — It's a video that can show your app functionality or gameplay.
+Uploading it isn't required and hardly impacts app conversion to install.
+However, it's a great addition to advertising for games.

 Now that you've done all your preparation and planning, it's time to upload everything you prepared for the app listing.